LEDs are small light sources that consume less power and produce high brightness.

 9. COB (Chip on Board) LEDs:

-- Many LED chips are packed together on one board
+- Many LED chips work together on a single board to produce smooth and uniform light

 Extra Information: